pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 Pandoc understands an extended and slightly revised version of John Gruber's [Markdown] syntax.
-This document explains the syntax, noting differences from standard Markdown.
+This document explains the syntax, noting differences from original Markdown.
 Except where noted, these differences can be suppressed by using the `markdown_strict` format instead of `markdown`.
 Extensions can be enabled or disabled to specify the behavior more granularly.
 They are described in the following.
 See also